JohanEngelen/johanengelen.github.io/_posts/2017-12-25-LDC-and-AddressSanitizer.md

 }
 ```

-If you don't see the bug yet, don't despair.
-ASan will find it for us.
+Note that the compiler should have caught this bug (at compile time!), but it currently [does not](https://issues.dlang.org/show_bug.cgi?id=18128).
+Regardless, ASan will find these kind of bugs for us too.

 We can pass [extra run-time flags to ASan](https://github.com/google/sanitizers/wiki/AddressSanitizerFlags) by setting the `ASAN_OPTIONS` environment variable.
 There are a number of interesting options, but here I'll only show what setting `detect_stack_use_after_return` does.
 Let's also pipe the output through `ddemangle` so we get human-readable D function names.